raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 i();
   //=> undefined

-`accumulate` is useful for producing stateful maps from one iterator to another.
+`accumulate` can be thought of as iterating over the steps of a fold.
+Accumulate can also be thought of as a stateful map from one iterator to another.

 ### a solution